HEALTH PROBLEMS OF NEWBORN AND YOUNG KIDS

 Joint Ill (aka Navel Ill) occurs when bacteria travels up a newborn kid's wet navel cord and migrates to its (usually) leg joints.
 Over days or weeks, the kid begins to limp as joints swell.
 Antibiotic treatment is required, can be long term (weeks rather than days), and the kid may have life-long residual effects such as arthritis.
 Avoid Joint Ill by dipping the kid's wet navel cord all the way up to its belly in a strong iodine solution immediately after birth.

 Urinary Calculi: Commonly called "water belly," these are urinary tract stones that can occur when male kids have been wethered very young, stopping the growth of the diameter of the urinary tract.
 The calcium-to-phosphorus ratio of your feed and minerals should be 2-1/2 to 1.
 The problem is not calcium; the problem is too much phosphorus in relation to calcium.
-Areas where chicken litter is used as fertilizer will have high phosphorus; chicken litter is high in phosphorus.
+Areas where chicken litter is used as fertilizer will have high phosphorus counts in grasses, soil, and hay.
 You may have to add calcium to your feed.

 Mineral and Vitamin Deficiencies: Mineral and Vitamin Deficiencies can affect newborns and young kids in significant ways.
 Copper is essential to the goat's bodily functions; loss of hair color is only one of the indicators of copper deficiency.
 Vitamin A deficiency can cause night blindness, poor hair coat, loss of appetite, and can predispose the kid to diarrhea, parasites, and respiratory diseases.
 Vitamin D is essential to the body's calcium and phosphorus absorption processes.
 Vitamin E deficiency contributes to White Muscle Disease (selenium deficiency), which affects the kid's ability to stand and have proper muscle function.
 All of the B vitamins are important to proper rumen activity.
 Vitamin B-1 (thiamine) deficiency can result in goat polio and poor brain function.
 Cobalt deficiency prevents synthesis of Vitamin B-12.
 Some minerals work together well and some minerals prevent absorption of other minerals.
 The form in which the mineral is used (oxide, sulfide, sulfate) makes a difference in how the goat's body can utilize it.
-Nutrition, including vitamins and minerals, is the most complex part of raising goats.
+Nutrition, which includes vitamins and minerals, is the most complex part of raising goats.
 Check with your livestock feed nutritionist for known vitamin and mineral deficiencies in your area.
 If you don't have access to a goat nutritionist, find one now.
 Vets are usually not trained in goat nutrition.
 Feed store operators are not livestock nutritionists.
 And your neighbor who raises goats and mixes his own feed isn't a goat nutritionist either.
 People raising show goats are the absolute worst source of advice about goat nutrition.
+They push the limits of nutrition to unsafe levels; they do just about everything wrong, in my experience.

 Good management practices help prevent illnesses.
 Sufficient space to avoid over-crowding, clean and dry pens, fresh clean water, proper nutritional levels in sacked feed, quality grass hay, and sanitary conditions are minimum requirements.
 Filth and crowding breed sickness.
+If your goats are constantly wormy or have coccidiosis, you probably have too many goats on too small acreage.
 Learn to "think like a goat" so you can reduce the frequency of illnesses, injuries, and deaths.

 Important!
 Please Read This Notice!